Shallow Side

-Since coming into the rock scene in 2012, Shallow Side have released a little of everything - including several EPs, a full-length album, a compilation album plus a number of assorted cover songs and singles.
+Shallow Side formed in 2010 and have released several EPs, a full-length album, a compilation album, and a number of assorted cover songs and singles.

-The band originated from the small town of Cullman, Alabama playing their special brand of rock n' roll.
+The band originated from the small town of Cullman, Alabama.

-Their 2017 EP, ONE spurred three radio singles: Rebel, Renegade (a powerful Styx cover) and Can You Hear Me that began to get them noticed and earned them the title of Loudwire's 'Best New Artist of the Year'.
+Their 2017 EP, One spurred three radio singles: "Rebel", "Renegade" (a Styx cover) and "Can You Hear Me" that began to get them noticed and earned them the title of Loudwire's 'Best New Artist of the Year'.

-In 2019, the band released their first full-length album SAINTS & SINNERS which contained their most streamed-song to date, Sound The Alarm.
-The album was produced by Michael “Elvis” Baskette (Mammoth WVH, Slash, Sevendust, Alter Bridge, Sebastian Bach).
+In 2019, the band released their first full-length album Saints & Sinners which contained their most streamed-song to date, "Sound The Alarm".
+The album was produced by Michael Baskette.
 Like many bands, the Covid virus and shutdown halted much of the promotion and touring of the album.

-2024 has brought the band's 2nd full length album REFLECTIONS and include 11 bangers.
-The band used several producers including Kile Odell (Motionless in White, Cane Hill, Through Fire, Nita Strauss) and Chris Dawson/James Beattie (Any Given Sin, Saul, GEARS).
+2024 has brought the band's 2nd full-length album Reflections.
+The band used several producers including Kile Odell, who has worked with Motionless in White, Cane Hill, and Through Fire), and Chris Dawson/James Beattie who has worked with Any Given Sin and Saul.